ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-events/index.md

 - Shrink or expand the selection by a few cells to see the "Changed range selection of chart with ID id-xxxxxxxxxxxx" logged.

-- Click the hamburger icon inside the chart dialog to show chart settings and switch to a column chart.
+- Click the [Chart Tool Panels Button](/integrated-charts-chart-tool-panels) inside the chart dialog to show chart settings and switch to a column chart.
 Notice that a "Changed options of chart with ID id-xxxxxxxxxxxxx" message has been logged to the console.

 - Close the chart dialog to see the "Destroyed chart with ID id-xxxxxxxxxxx" message logged.